QUESTION: How do I find out if a game or practice is cancelled due to weather conditions?

 ANSWER: The DFYLL Board of Directors determines coach assignments at each division level.

-QUESTION: As a parent, what should or can I do to help?
+QUESTION: What should or can I do to help?

 QUESTION: What does league age mean?